validmind/documentation/README.md

 **_quarto.yml** — Rendering options for the site, including navigation, search, footer, and more

 **index.qmd** — Main landing page sourced in Quarto Markdown and HTML

-## How to contribute

-We welcome contributions to [ValidMind's documentation](https://docs.validmind.ai/guide/get-started.html).
-If you've noticed an issue in the documentation, or have an idea for an improvement, please create an issue or pull request.

-If you are creating a pull request (PR), make sure to test your changes by rendering or previewing the site.
-A member of ValidMind's documentation team will review and merge your PR.

-If this is your first time contributing, you will be asked to sign a contributer agreement.

-Join our community Slack channels to ask questions and get support from ValidMind with contributing.

 ## Preview the docs site